eLearning & Instructional Technology

 Distance learning is a flexible and convenient method of earning college credits toward most degrees offered by Virginia Western.
 These courses do not require regular classroom attendance and are online (requiring a computer and Internet/email access).

 Distance learners must take an active approach to learning.
 The instructor has constructed the course for you and will provide you feedback, but you are responsible for learning the material.
-Not only will you read the material and complete assignments but you will also address important issues and ask questions when you need clarification.
-Importantly, you are responsible for keeping motivated and engaged with the course content.
+Not only will you read the material and complete assignments, but you will also address important issues and ask questions when you need clarification.
+Most importantly, you are responsible for keeping motivated and engaged with the course content.

 Getting off on the right foot is important in any course, but it is especially critical for success in distance learning courses.
 Capable, committed and conscientious students usually are successful distance learners, but it is easy to get overwhelmed with job and/or family obligations and fall behind in college courses when there are no regularly scheduled class meetings.
 This page has some suggestions for how students can start off right and achieve success as distance learners.